spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 <!--TIP-->

-For building a Task Docker image it is recommended to extend from the `springcloud/openjdk:latest` image.
-E.g. your task `Dockerfile` should start like this:
+To build a Docker image, you could extend from the `springcloud/openjdk:latest` base-image.
+For example, your task `Dockerfile` could start like this:

 ```
 FROM springcloud/openjdk:latest